MoffatMose/se-assignment-2-introduction-to-software-engineering-Moffat126/README.md

 Questions:
 Define Software Engineering:
+This refers the systematic application of engineering principles to the development of software.
+It involves activities like designing, building, testing, deploying and maintaining software applications.
+A disciplined approach to creating high-quality software that is reliable, secure, and meets user needs.

 What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):